Alfresco/docs-alfresco/enterprise-viewer/latest/using/index.md

 ### Left Sidebar

 The left sidebar displays the thumbnails, bookmarks, and the attachments.
-It is lcoated to the left of the document and below the toolbar.
+It is located to the left of the document and below the toolbar.

 #### Hide Sidebar